Kauthar-Omar/Git-Test/README.md

 # Git-Test

-This repositories purpose is to practise git on the commmand line, document progress and save helpful resources.
+The purpose of this repository is to practise git on the commmand line, document progress and save helpful resources.

 ## Practise done